 Essential Oils – Natural Insect Repellents

-When we use natural insect repellents they need to be reapplied more often but why?
+When we use natural flea and tick treatments on our dogs, they need to be reapplied more often but why?
 The active ingredients in essential oils tend to be highly volatile so they may only be effective for shorter periods of time.
 Frequent reapplication is often necessary.

 That’s what I experienced in India with Insect Repelling Citrus Spray.
 I sprayed myself just before we left our hut but took the bottle with me and then sprayed myself a few times during the evening.
 I even sprayed the table cover in the restaurant to keep the mosquitos away and to be honest, I didn’t mind as it smells nice like a citrusy perfume or air freshener.